 nas.home.int is a Twingate Resource our Twingate Client & User have legitimate access to.

-Our local Twingate Client is given a copy of all the FQDNs and Addresses it has legitimate access to (including
+Our local Twingate Client is given a copy of all the FQDNs and IP addresses it has legitimate access to (including

-nas.home.int); our client uses this list locally to intercept the right traffic (it will intercept everything destined for
+nas.home.int).
+Our client uses this list locally to intercept the right traffic.
+For example, it will intercept everything destined for

 nas.home.int but will ignore anything for, say,